ehmatthes/pcc/chapter_16/README.md

 You can easily [install a version of Pygal](chapter_15/README.html#installing-pygal) that allows the code in the book to run exactly as it's written.

 The first part of this update will tell you what to look for as you work through the section **Mapping Global Data Sets: JSON Format**, which begins on page 362.
 The second part will give you a page by page update.
-You can see the updated code files [here](pygal2_update/).

 Updates
 ---